 With $321 million in funding from a bond sale in spring 2000, ground breaking for the last 12 miles of E-470 took place on September 7, 2000.11 E-470 opened north from East 120th Avenue to U.S. 85 on August 8, 2002.
 The 4.5 mile link provided a high speed route from Denver International Airport (DEN) to Brighton.12 The last eight miles west from U.S. 85 to I-25 were completed on January 3, 2003.13

 With 73% of transactions made by transponder, the entire 47 mile length of the E-470 beltway switched to all electronic tolling (AET) on July 4, 2009.14 The five main line toll plazas were removed.

-A new diamond interchange opened to drivers along E-470 at Quebec Street (Exit 41) on November 24, 2014.
-Work on the $5 million projects started in spring 2013.15 The E-470 Public Highway Authority authorized an $80 million widening project along the southeast leg of the toll road in February 2016.
-Expansion adds a lane in each direction from Parker Road to Quincy Avenue.
-Construction runs from spring 2016 to January 2018.16
+A new diamond interchange (Exit 41) opened along E-470 at Quebec Street on November 24, 2014.
+Work on the $5 million projects started in Spring 2013.15 The E-470 Public Highway Authority authorized an $80 million widening project along the southeast leg of the toll road in February 2016.
+Expansion added a lane in each direction from Parker Road to Quincy Avenue.
+Construction ran from Spring 2016 to January 2018.16

 - "E-470: Future looks good as aid rolls in."
 Denver Post, The (CO), November 13, 1989.

 - "E-470's first leg to open."
 Denver Post, The (CO), June 1, 1991.